Lorenz-Software/PLCSIM.UnitTest/README.md

 - PLCSIM.UnitTest: Desktop application for testing unit test communication with PLCSIM Advanced instance
 - PLCSIM.UnitTest.CommandLine: Unit test commandline runner

-## Ressources
+## Resources

-- Directory ".\Plugins\"
+- Directory "./Plugins/"
-    - Binaries from plugin projects.
-Therefore it is not necesseracy to have PLCSIM Advanced or TIA Portal installed to compile command line runner application.
+    - Binaries from plugin projects.<br/>
+      Therefore it is not necessary to have PLCSIM Advanced or TIA Portal installed to compile command line runner application.
-- Directory ".\TIA Portal Libraries\"
+- Directory "./TIA Portal Libraries/"
     - Libraries for use in TIA Portal projects

 ## Authors and acknowledgment